ramonskie/codex/openstack.md

 ### First Beta Environment

-Now that our `alpha` environment has been deployed, we can deploy our first beta environment to Openstack.
+Now that our `alpha` environment has been deployed, we can deploy our first beta environment to OpenStack.
 To do this, we will first deploy a BOSH Director for the environment using the `bosh-deployments` repo we generated back when we built our [proto-BOSH](#proto-bosh), and then deploy Cloud Foundry on top of it.

 #### BOSH
 ```